Source code for xpark.dataset.namespace_expressions.string_namespace

 from xpark.dataset.datatype import DataType

-from xpark.dataset.expressions import udf
+from xpark.dataset.expressions import element_wise_udf, udf

 from xpark.dataset.filters.dedup import utils as dedup_utils